 How does Google fare when compared to the salaries at Microsoft and salaries at Amazon?
 That’s a good question.
 The below table includes comparisons between the compensation packages offered at Google and those offered by Microsoft and Amazon.
 This will help you determine which firm you can earn the highest salary:

 |Google vs Microsoft Salary||Third level||$343,000||$218,000|

-But salaries are not the only part of the equation.
-You’ll also receive benefits like tuition reimbursement, a favorable 401(k) policy, and free breakfast, lunch and dinner five days per week.
-If you’re thinking about working for a big technology company, Google is certainly worth considering.
+But salaries only make up part of the equation.
+You’ll also receive benefits like tuition reimbursement, a favorable 401(k) policy, and free meals five days per week.
+If you’re thinking about working for a big technology firm, Google is certainly worth considering.

 As a Google software engineer, you’ll be responsible for developing cutting-edge technologies that influence how users, well, use the platform.
 Google, above all else, is an engineering company.
 This means that you, as a software engineer, will be at the core of everything that Google builds and releases to the market.